IB-Integrated-Design-Project-Group-M202/component-connection-status/README.md

 # component-connection-status
-Tests the Connection Status of each Component on the Arduino Uno Wi-Fi Rev 2 Board
+### Tests the Connection Status of each Component on the Arduino Uno Wi-Fi Rev 2 Board

-Must be uploaded and ran before the robot enters the arena for the competition
+### Must be uploaded and ran before the robot enters the arena for the competition

-Remember to upload the Competition code subsequently
+### Remember to upload the Competition code subsequently

-Digital I/O Pin assignment:

-2 - O/ Ultrasonic Trigger

-3 - I/ Ultrasonic Echo

-4 - Left Line Sensor

-7 - Right Line Sensor
+This repository contains the individual test functions, necessary to ensure that the different components are connected in an appropriate manner, before the start of the competition.
+This ensures that any component connection issues can be de-bugged before the beginning of the competition.

+All test functions provided here can be uploaded to the board individually, to test each component in isolation with relative ease.